• Skip to primary navigation

 How to serve:

-• If you prefer to make these bunless, you can serve them in potato buns or sweet potato buns.
+• If you prefer to make these bunless, you can serve them in a baked potato or in a baked sweet potato.
+Some people refer to these as potato buns or sweet potato buns.

-• I love pairing this recipe with cornbread muffins or biscuits.
+• I love pairing sloppy joes with grain free cornbread muffins or paleo almond flour biscuits.

 How do you make a sweet potato bun or white potato bun?